Memorial services for Jesse Jackson begin at Chicago headquarters of his civil rights organization

 Day One Of The 2024 Democratic National Convention

-Rev. Jesse Jackson at the United Center in Chicago, Illinois, in 2024.Al Drago / Bloomberg via Getty Images
+The Rev. Jesse Jackson at the United Center in Chicago in 2024.Al Drago / Bloomberg via Getty Images

-CHICAGO — Cross-country memorial services for the Rev. Jesse Jackson Sr. are set to begin Thursday in Chicago, the city the late civil rights leader called home.
+CHICAGO — Crowds of mourners lined up in Chicago as cross-country memorial services for the Rev. Jesse Jackson Sr. began Thursday in the city the late civil rights leader called home.

 “The outpouring of love and support received from around the globe has been abundant and deeply felt,” Jackson’s family members said in a recent statement.